melvinmatias/CSCI_Website_Project/README.md

 Just shows whats in our cart.

 #About Us Page
-Easy page about the business.
-Nothing serious just a way to make it look like we did extra stuff
+Simple page about the business.
+What we sell where we're located, add an image or too to make it look spiffy